What Claims Can I Make if My Child is Diagnosed With Cerebral Palsy?

 How early is CP usually diagnosed?

 Some children are diagnosed in the first year or two, especially when motor delays are clear.
 In milder cases, a diagnosis may come later.
-Evaluation is often based on development over time, exams, and (sometimes) imaging.
+Evaluation is usually based on development over time, physical exams, and sometimes imaging.

 Does a CP diagnosis automatically mean medical malpractice?